opws/opws-dataset/docs/fields.md

 How long after issuance the reset token is valid for, as a human-abbreviated string ("24h" is common).

+## password.reset.flow.open.sessions.own

+If opening the password reset link logs you in, this will be `login`.

 ## password.reset.flow.open.expire

 How long after beginning the post-response step (ie. following the link) the reset token is valid for, as a human-abbreviated string ("24h" is common).